Department of Nursing

 This course will incorporate evaluation methods in healthcare systems with financial management skills necessary for the nursing leader.
 Students will evaluate organizational structures and the impact that both finances and structure play on quality patient care.
 They will further examine the role of quality improvement and accreditation in primary care.

-This course is an advanced residency course aimed at increasing student knowledge and skills in a speciality area.
-Students will implement advanced practice skills in health assessment, health promotion, pharmacology, diagnosis and treatment in a specialty setting.
-The clinical setting of choice is determined by the interests of the student.
-Clinical experience may be performed in acute care, a specialty clinic, family practice, community setting, long-term care or a hospital setting.
-Students will devise course goals with their instructor.
+This advanced residency course aims to enhance student knowledge and skills in a chosen specialty.
+Students will implement advanced practice skills in health assessment, health promotion, pharmacology, diagnosis, and treatment within a specialty setting.
+The interests of the student determine the clinical setting and may include acute care, specialty clinics, family practices, community settings, long-term care, or hospital environments.
+Students will collaborate with their instructor to devise personalized course goals.

 The Bachelor of Science in Nursing (BSN), Master of Science in Nursing (MSN), and Doctor of Nursing Practice program at Fort Hays State University is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).